 These plants also light high humidity levels but avoid spraying the foliage with water.
 Instead place the plants on a saucer that is filled with pebbles and water.
 This is important if you keep the plants on window-sill with radiators underneath.

 You should also remove wilted flower stems and leaves at the base.
-This is not only for the looks, it will also keep moulds at bay because they have no dead material to feed on.
+This is not only for the looks, it will also keep molds at bay because they have no dead material to feed on.

 My preferred way for watering African violet plants is to stand them into saucer that is filled with water.
 Lime free, soft water is best!